Activity for ages 4-6.

 I grabbed a spatula and invited the kids to come and play.

 We assigned my son as the caller and named my middle son (a kindergartener) the flipper.

 The caller secretly picked a word and read it out loud.
 Then the flipper used the spatula to flip over that egg.

 To give the boys practice writing the words, they had to spell them on their record sheet like this:

 Play continued until all of the eggs had been flipped and then the boys switched roles and started again.

 Grab Your Set

-Click the blue download button below to grab your free sight word games and then hop over and check out our best selling 30 EDITABLE Sight Word Games.
-They’re a HUGE time and money saver!
+Click the blue download button below to grab your free sight word games and then hop over and join The Plato Pack so you get ALL of our print-and-play sight word centers in one spot!